VijetaPriya47/Gitlab-Terraform-Provider/docs/guides/use-case-tech-lead-bootstrapping-small-team.md

 }
 ```

-These are the building blocks for using Terraform to manage your GitLab instance.
-The `terraform` block lets Terraform know where to download the provider for all GitLab resources, and the `provider` block configures the provider to use an externally provided personal access token to authenticate with GitLab when performing any configuration.
+These are the building blocks for using OpenTofu/Terraform to manage your GitLab instance.
+The `terraform` block lets OpenTofu/Terraform know where to download the provider for all GitLab resources, and the `provider` block configures the provider to use an externally provided personal access token to authenticate with GitLab when performing any configuration.

 # Create Group And Projects